 Dr. Bergman established one of the most innovative preventive and integrative family practice clinics in New York City.
 For more than 20 years he specialized in natural medicine, clinical nutrition, therapeutic lifestyle and stress management.

 Dr. Bergman has taught two Post-Master’s Courses at the Brookdale Center on Aging at Hunter College and has taught the medical students at the Albert Einstein College of Medicine, Mt.
 Sinai School of Medicine, Columbia University’s College of Physicians and Surgeons and SUNY Stony Brook.

-With his growing emphasis on stress management as a key to wellness and health promotion, Dr. Bergman has received 1-on-1 provider licensure by HeartMath, LLP.
+With his growing emphasis on stress management as a key to wellness and health promotion, Dr. Bergman has received 1-on-1 provider licensure and clinical practitioner certification by HeartMath, LLP.

 Dr. Bergman and his wife moved to Denver Colorado in 2002 where he did extensive community health education, consulting for wellness centers and serving as founder-director of the 501(c)3 non-profit Rocky Mountain Resource Network.
 The focus of his educational programs has been on therapeutic lifestyle programs and the power of group intention for health promotion and disease prevention.

 He and his wife, Nina, now live in Naples, Florida where he served as a physician consultant and Chief Medical Officer at St. Matthew's House.
 He is now available for integrative health consultations to end stress and unwanted habits of thought and behavior.